jito-foundation/ncn-template/simulation-test-detailed-guide.md

 - Records the weight assigned to each token type
 - Serves as the source of truth for vault and token configurations

-The registry creates a `VaultRegistry` account that stores this information on-chain for the NCN program to access during voting operations.
+Note that this is only initilizeing the vault registry, the vaults and the supported tokens will be registered in the next steps.

+check out the vault registry struct [here](#vaultregistry)

-#### 4.3 Activating Relationships with Time Advancement
+#### 5.3 Activating Relationships with Time Advancement

 ```rust
 // Fast-forward time to simulate a full epoch passing